jazibsiddique02/Image-Upload-App-React-Asp.Net-Core-Web-Api-/README.md

 - 🧑‍💼 Register new employees with name, occupation & photo
 - 📝 Update and delete employee records
 - 📋 List all registered employees
-- 💾 Image files stored locally in `Images/` folder
+- 💾 Image files stored locally in `Images/` folder in the backend
 - 🗃️ Form data stored in SQL Server

 ---